 While we may commonly think of participation as a slam-dunk — it’s important to know that there is mixed evidence on participation.
-Some finds that stakeholder and employee participation in change planning and implementation is associated with greater success of change efforts.
-This does not mean that participation is a panacea or that it works equally well in all situations.
-I think it does mean that if you are leading any type of implementation effort that requires people to change (which is most, if not all of them!), you should think carefully about how you are addressing employee and stakeholder participation as part of your change approach.
+Some finds that stakeholder and employee participation in change planning and implementation is associated outcomes important to change efforts, others have not.
+This does not mean participation is not valuable; it also doesn’t mean it’s always valuable.
+My thoughts — if you are leading any type of implementation effort that requires people to change (which is most, if not all of them!), you should think carefully about how you are addressing employee and stakeholder participation as part of your change approach.

 My goal in this piece is to help you do that well.
 I provide information that can aid you in planning how you'll use participation in your change efforts.
 It includes findings from research on the benefits and challenges of participatory approaches as well as a framework to help you align your methods to your context.
 (The second part of this series provides practical, “how to’s” on using a variety participatory methods. )

 Why (not) include participation in your change efforts?